-For thousands of years, the Syilx/Okanagan people were self-reliant and well provided for through their own ingenuity and use of the land and resources.
+For thousands of years, we the Syilx Okanagan people were self-reliant and well provided for through their own ingenuity and use of the land and resources.
 We lived united as a nation with a whole economy, travelling the breadth and depth of our territory; hunting, fishing, growing, harvesting, and trading created a sustainable economy that met our needs.

 The Okanagan Nation Alliance (ONA) was formed in 1981 as the inaugural First Nations government in the Okanagan which represents the 8 member communities including; Okanagan Indian Band, Upper Nicola Band, Westbank First Nation, Penticton Indian Band, Osoyoos Indian Band and Lower and Upper Similkameen Indian Bands and the Colville Confederated Tribes on areas of common concern.
 Each community is represented through the Chiefs Executive Council (CEC) by their Chief or Chairman.

-The Syilx/Okanagan people still affirm that the land is theirs, as no treaty has been negotiated.
+We as the Syilx Okanagan people still affirm that the land is ours, as no treaty has been negotiated.